 2018-2019 ACC Basketball Preview

 The ACC sent 9 teams to last season’s NCAA Tournament, and the 17 win conference champion became part of the biggest upset in the history of college basketball.
 Since then, the conference lost 12 players that were early entrants to the NBA Draft and landed 19 of the top 100 recruits in the country, while Louisville landed one of the best coaching candidates available and Pittsburgh somehow embraced Sam Hinkie’s process.
-The 2018-2019 ACC regular season could be one of the most competitive in years, with the possibility of Virginia and Duke taking a step back and Syracuse and Louisville improving to create a closely matched top 8 that will not produce another run away 17 win conference champion, but should produce at least 8 more NCAA Tournament berths in March.
+The 2018-2019 ACC regular season could be one of the most competitive in years, with the possibility of Virginia and Duke taking a step back and Syracuse and Louisville improving to create a closely matched top 9 that will not produce another run away 17 win conference champion, but should produce at least 9 and as many as 10 NCAA Tournament berths in March.

 *This article will be updated for personnel changes through the beginning of the season and will receive additional updates prior to conference play and prior to Tournament play.